 Entrance to Newgrange.
 It is here that the Winter Solstice sunrise shafts of light enter the passage.
 Image Wikimedia Commons

-At the Winter Solstice here in Ireland, weather permitting, at the astonishing Newgrange in the Boyne Valley, County Meath, Ireland, the shafts of solstice sunrise will light up the chamber of this passage tomb to mark the turning of the year.
-Across the island there are ancient groups of standing stones that are aligned to capture the rays of light from the winter solstice sun, so this was a very significant time of year.
-How nice to think that my Dad was born on ‘one of these days’, at such a significant time in 1921.
+At the winter solstice here in Ireland (weather permitting), at the astonishing Newgrange Stone Age Passage Tomb in the Boyne Valley, County Meath, the shafts of solstice sunrise will light up the chamber to mark the turning of the year.
+Across this island, there are ancient groups of standing stones aligned to capture the rays of light from the winter solstice sun, so this event has been of significance for thousands and thousands of years.
+How nice to think that Dad was born on ‘one of these days’, at such a significant time in 1921.

-Happy Solstice to you all, and Happy Birthday to my Dad!
+Happy Solstice to you all, and Happy Birthday to Dad!